114th Student Flight familiarization with weapons

 |0

-This work, 114th Student Flight familiarization with weapons [Image 6 of 6], by SSgt Jorrie Hart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th Student Flight familiarization with weapons, by SSgt Jorrie Hart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT